 -

-Potential staining:
+Potential staining

-Alternative options:
+Alternative options

-Before using any new whitening approach, speak with your dentist.
-They can assess your dental health and suggest treatments generally regarded as safe and potentially effective.
+A dentist can assess your dental health and suggest treatments generally regarded as safe and potentially effective.

 Conclusion